 It is hard to imagine that a passionate collector of books, based in Paris, in the early 19th century, wanted to donate his collection of 3696 rare titles to a small mountainous region of Ilia in Greece, the village of Andritsaina.
 This man had never come to Greece and his only connection to the place was the fact that it was his father’s birthplace.
-The collector was Konstantinos Agathofron Nikolopoulos (1786-1841), born in Smyrna, and teacher of Greek literature in various educational institutions.
+The collector was Konstantinos Agathofron Nikolopoulos (1786-1841), born in Smyrna, and a teacher of Greek literature in various educational institutions.
+This is the story of The Historical Library of Andritsaina.

 Today, this donation is kept in Andritsaina’s Historical Library, also known as “Nikolopoulios”, which is one of the most important libraries in the country.
 The library features some stunning samples from the long history of printing and publication.
 Unique titles of Greek, Latin, and French authors stand out for their excellent bookbinding, while you are also going to discover some rather rare manuscripts, such as a handwritten letter by general Kolokotronis, a hero of the Greek War of Independence.